God – The Great Judge

 ”And he shall judge among the nations, and shall rebuke many people” (Isaiah 2:4).

-As in ancient Israel, when the heathen assembled themselves in the vicinity of the valley of Jehoshaphat (Joel 3:2, 12), located immediately to the east of Jerusalem, God did “sit to judge all the heathen round about” (Joel 3:12) [The word Jehoshaphat means literally, “Jehovah will judge”], likewise, at the end of the world, God will judge the nations righteously “O let the nations be glad and sing for joy: for thou shalt judge the people righteously, and govern the nations upon earth” (Ps.
-67:4).
+As in ancient Israel, when the heathen assembled themselves in the vicinity of the valley of Jehoshaphat (Joel 3:2, 12), located immediately to the east of Jerusalem, God did “judge all the heathen round about” (Joel 3:12) [The word Jehoshaphat means literally, “Jehovah will judge”], likewise, at the end of the world, God will judge the nations righteously.
+The Psalmist declared, “O let the nations be glad and sing for joy: for thou shalt judge the people righteously, and govern the nations upon earth” (Psalms 67:4).

 Not all of the people of earth would be willing to obey the word of the Lord (Isaiah 2: 3).
-And those who refused to submit to the authority of God, exercised through His chosen people, would band together to secure by force of arms that which they were unwilling to gain by bringing their characters into harmony with the law of God (Jer.
-25:32; Eze.
-38:8–12; Joel 3:1, 12; Zech.
-12:2–9; 14:2).
+And those who have refused to submit to the authority of God, exercised through His chosen people, would band together to secure by force of arms that which they were unwilling to gain by bringing their lives into harmony with the law of God (Jeremiah 25:32; Ezekiel 38:8–12; Joel 3:1, 12; Zechariah 12:2–9; 14:2).

 In His service,